When you enrich asset metadata, you must decide which data assets to enrich, what type of metadata to add, and whether to schedule enrichment jobs.

 The confidence of a data class is the percentage of nonnull values that match the data class.
 The confidence score for a data class to be assigned or suggested must at least equal the set threshold.
 See Data class assignment settings.
 If a threshold is set on a data class directly, this threshold takes precedence when data classes are assigned.
 It is not considered for suggestions.
 In addition to the confidence score, the priority of a data class is taken into account.

 Several data classes are more generic identifiers that are detected and assigned at a column level.
 These data classes are assigned when a more specific data class could not be identified at a value level.
-Generic identifiers always have a confidence of 100% and include the following data classes: code, date, identifier, indicator, quantity, and text.
+Generic identifiers always have a confidence of 100% and include the following data classes: code, identifier, indicator, quantity, and text.

 Single-column primary keys are suggested based on profiling statistics.
 If primary key and foreign key constraints are already defined in your data and this information is included in the metadata import, these keys are automatically assigned.